Cyclone-Robosub/ExecutiveMainLoop/README.md

 ```
 git submodule sync
 ```
-And finally try initing the submodules.
+And finally, try initing the submodules.